meyer-carl/otree/python-cheatsheet.md

 # oTree Python Cheat-Sheet

-A quick reference to the core Python concepts used in our oTree apps, with examples.
+A short explanation of the core Python concepts and code used in simple oTree apps, with examples.

 ---